 b Jointly funded by the department and the Department of the House of Representatives and administered by the Department of the House of Representatives.

-Figure 2 illustrates the relationship between the department's organisational and output structures, and summarises the outputs delivered by each output group.
-A detailed statement of each set of outputs is provided at the beginning of each output group's report on performance.
+Figure 2 illustrates the relationship between the department's organisational and output structures, and summarises the outputs delivered by each office.
+A detailed statement of outputs is provided at the beginning of each office's report on performance.

 Figure 2 Output structure, 30 June 2009